nitin42/Animated-Timeline/docs/Component.md

 }
 ```

-You can use `onUpdate` lifecycle hook to mutate the state by syncing it with the animation progress while seeking the animation.
+You can use `onUpdate` lifecycle hook to update an input value by syncing it with the animation progress while seeking the animation.
 Below is an example -

 ```js
 import React from 'react'